Created on 08/01/2024 9:45:45 AM

 The process of setting up legal definitions of Australian wine regions, known as Geographic Indications is nearly complete.
-But this is just the first step in developing an industry and an informaed buying public based around the production, marketing, and appreciation of wines with regional characteristics.
+But this is just the first step in developing an industry and an informed buying public based around the production, marketing, and appreciation of wines with regional characteristics.

 The new entrants need to be doing something to distinguish themselves from the pack.
 They cannot compete on price with the big companies so they need to find another selling point.
 Some are turning to new grape varieties and the results of their adventures are waiting in bottles for us to share.
 Vinodiversity provides an alternative guide to the major Australian wine regions.
 These guides concentrate on the wines made from the lesser known varieties.
-We hope this guide will enhance your wine touring, and improve your appreciation of what the wide range of terroirs in Australia can offer.
+We hope these guides will enhance your wine touring, and improve your appreciation of what the wide range of terroirs in Australia can offer.

 It is time for you to join in and share the adventure.
 Start by exploring a few of the wine regions mentioned above.
 You will be guided to those innovative wineries who are using alternative varieties of wine grapes.

 You can use this space to promote your winery or wine based business.

 See this page for details